sneshyba/pypchem/README.md

 5. When you're done, press the *quit* button of any browser windows associated with Juptyter.
 6. Go back to the VM window where you launched Jupyterhub and enter ctrl-C a couple of times, to stop Jupyterhub.

+*Setting up autoboot*

+In the VM, one adds the line *@reboot path-to-jupyterhub -f /etc/jupyterhub/jupyterhub_config.py --ip=0.0.0.0* to the boot file, using crontab:

+	sudo EDITOR=nano crontab -e

+*Running Jupyterhub with bridge (autoboot previously set up)*

+The following steps are for when autoboot has already been set up; for system commands that do that setting up, see the next item.
+1. With the VM shut down, go to settings/Network and choose *Bridged Adapter* to attach to (this overrides the default, NAT).
+For a name, choose the local Wifi (or enp0s25 on the 7610).
+Then boot the VM and make a note of its IP address, using e.g. the command "ip a" in a terminal window.
+This address will appear something like *inet w.x.y.z/...* (but with numbers for w, x, y, and z).
+4. On a browser of a machine on the LAN, enter http://w.x.y.z:8000/hub/login, where the letters correspond to the VM's IP address you made a note of before, and follow the prompts.
+5. When you're done, press the *quit* button of any browser windows associated with Juptyter.

 *Shutting down the VM*

 Find an icon that looks like a circle with a vertical line through part of it, on the upper right; it's just to the left of the time/date.
 Click that and choose *Shutdown*.

+*Launching the VM as a detached process*
+This is based on https://superuser.com/questions/135498/run-virtualbox-in-background-without-a-window.
+After logging on to the host, cd to the folder that contains the .vdi, and issue this command (here, assuming pchem.vdi):

+	VBoxHeadless --startvm pchem &

+The "&" makes this a detached process, so one can log off th host and the VM will keep running.

+*Shutting down a detached VM*
+- If Jupyterhub is running, then log on to it, open a terminal window from there, and say

+	sudo shutdown now

+- If Jupyterhub is not available, then one can shut down the "headless" process using top on the host.

 ## Other notes